 Undergraduate Course

 The first step is to submit an online interest form.
-It takes just 5-10 minutes and we do our best to reply within 48 hours.
+It takes just 5-10 minutes and we regularly reply within 48 hours.
+If you have any questions about the course or submitting the form, feel free to reach out to program assistant Steven Contreras [stcontre@syr.edu].

 - Understanding social identities and the role of social structures and institutions in creating and maintaining inequality